Physical unknowables: Quantum unknowables

 \subsection{Complementarity}

-Complementarity is the impossibility to measure two or more complementary observables with arbitrary precision simultaneously.

-In 1933, Pauli gave the first explicit definition of complementarity stating that (cf. \cite[p.~7]{pauli:58}, partial English translation in \cite[p.~369]{jammer:89}) \begin{quote} {\em ``In the case of an indeterminacy of a property of a system at a certain configuration (at a certain state of a system), any attempt to measure the respective property (at least partially) annihilates the influence of the previous knowledge of system on the (possibly statistical) propositions about possible later measurement results. [[$\ldots$]] The impact on the system by the measurement apparatus for momentum (position) is such that within the limits of the uncertainty relations the value of the knowledge of the previous position (momentum) for the prediction of later measurements of position and momentum is lost.'' } \end{quote}
+{\em Complementarity} is the impossibility of measuring two or more complementary observables with arbitrary precision simultaneously.
+In 1933, \citet[7]{pauli:58} gave the first explicit definition of {\em complementarity} stating that [see the partial English translation in \cite[369]{jammer:89}] \begin{quote} { in the case of an indeterminacy of a property of a system at a certain configuration (at a certain state of a system), any attempt to measure the respective property (at least partially) annihilates the influence of the previous knowledge of the system on the (possibly statistical) propositions about possible later measurement results. $\ldots$ The impact on the system by the measurement apparatus for momentum (position) is such that within the limits of the uncertainty relations the value of the knowledge of the previous position (momentum) for the prediction of later measurements of position and momentum is lost. } \end{quote}

-Einstein-Podolski-Rosen~\cite{epr} type arguments utilizing a configuration of two ``entangled'' particles~\cite{schrodinger,CambridgeJournals:1737068,CambridgeJournals:2027212} claim to be able to infer two different contexts counterfactually simultaneously, thus circumventing complementarity.
-Thereby, one context is measured on one side of the setup, whereas the other context on the other side of it.
-By the uniqueness property~\cite{svozil-2006-uniquenessprinciple} of certain two-particle states, knowledge of a property of one particle entails the certainty that, if this property were measured on the other particle as well, the outcome of the measurement would be a unique function of the outcome of the measurement performed.
+Einstein, Podolsky, and Rosen \citeyearpar{epr} challenged quantum complementarity (and doubted the completeness of quantum theory) by utilizing a configuration of two entangled \citep{schrodinger,CambridgeJournals:1737068,CambridgeJournals:2027212} particles.
+They claimed to be able to empirically infer two different complementary contexts counterfactually simultaneously, thus circumventing quantum complementarity.
+Thereby, one context is measured on one side of the setup, whereas the other context is measured on the other side of it.
+By the uniqueness property \citep{svozil-2006-uniquenessprinciple} of certain two-particle states, knowledge of a property of one particle entails the certainty that, if this property were measured on the other particle as well, the outcome of the measurement would be a unique function of the outcome of the measurement performed.